mcfrann/FitLit/README.md

 ## Challenges:
 - One of the teammates was out sick for a day, while going through the most difficult part of the project.
 However, because of our DTR that we set at the beginning, our team successfully communicated and we were able to finish the project before the given deadline.
 - Diving into fetch API head first was a steep learning curve.
 Luckily with the help of mentors, Turing alumni, and cohort mates, we feel well-versed and better prepared for what's ahead.
+- Upon the start of the second part of this project, our team realized that there was a more simple way to update the data by including most of the class methods in the userRepo versus having them spread out among all the classes, however we ran out of time to implement our realization before the due date.
+The final submission is an unfinished project that does not display the activity data to the page due to a bug.